 Where to eat: Art+Design (very quirky design)

-Since we only had a short afternoon to visit Peja (Pec in Serbian), before getting the last bus back to Pristina, we made a very clear list of the things we wanted to see.
-Of course this tight schedule gave us very little time to interact with local people thus I can’t really describe Peja’s vibe.
+Since I only had a short afternoon to visit Peja (Pec in Serbian), before getting the last bus back to Pristina, I made a very clear list of the things I wanted to see.
+Of course, this tight schedule gave me very little time to interact with local people thus I can’t really describe Peja’s vibe.